Accessibility

 Please do contact us directly at info@bfmaf.org if you have any individual access requirements and we will do our best to assist.

-Take a look below to see what we had in place for our 18th edition of Berwick Film & Media Arts Festival 2023:
+Take a look below to see what we have in place for the 20th edition of Berwick Film & Media Arts Festival, 27-30 March 2025:

 Cost of Living / Financial Barriers